Hostelling Scotland: Operations

 Hostels vary from modern purpose-built premises to historic buildings and country cottages, sited in major towns and cities and in rural locations, including remote islands.
 Accommodation is generally dormitory-style but increasingly this is being subdivided into smaller units.
 For example, the most modern hostel, Edinburgh Central, has many single and twin-bedded rooms with ensuite facilities.
 All have a lounge, shared bathrooms and self-catering kitchens.
-Many hostels also make meals availablr for guests.
+Many hostels also make meals available for guests.

 During 2024-25, Hostelling Scotland recorded 332,977 overnight stays in directly-operated hostels during the year, an increase of 5% on the previous year's figure of 317,447.
 24% of guests came from Scotland; 28% came from England, Wales and Ireland; 36% came from elsewhere in Europe; and 12% were from the rest of the world.
 A further 49,930 overnight stays were recorded in the affiliated hostels.